Remuneration: How to get employee pay right

 But at the end of the day, for most people, earning money is a principal reason to go to work each day.
 It’s also one of the easiest ways for them to measure themselves and their achievements.
 So, what you pay people matters.

-So let’s have a good look at remuneration, its significance and common strategies for paying people effectively, and how to review remuneration and understand pay parity.
+So let’s have a good look at remuneration, its significance, common strategies for paying people effectively, and how to review remuneration and understand employee pay parity.

 So, employers need to view remuneration (pay rates and salary increases) as part of a wider strategy to keep employees motivated in their role and in helping the business achieve its goals.